massclown/HalfSwordTrainerMod/README.md

 ## 5. Enable the mod

 Enable the `HalfSwordTrainerMod` and `BPModLoaderMod` in your UE4SS mod loader configuration (`\Mods\mods.txt`).
-The new lines in the middle of the file should look like this:
+The new two lines in the middle of the file should look like this (better to copy-paste them to avoid typos, but don't copy the "...", of course):
 ```
 ...
 BPModLoaderMod : 1